 The Film Studies major provides Critical Studies and Film Production students alike with a strong visual, analytical, and aesthetic background as a common basis for each specialization.
 The Critical Studies option offers students an extensive range of courses in film history and theory, treating film as a liberal arts discipline, a mass medium, and a technique of expression.
 The Film Production option provides students with intensive hands-on instruction in motion picture production.
 Courses emphasize technical and aesthetic aspects of narrative film-making, including script-writing, directing, cinematography, editing, and sound.

-- Any student may declare Film Studies as his or her major by formalizing a Film Faculty member as his or her advisor and then filling out a formal Declaration of Major form with the Academic Advising Office.
+- Any student may declare Film Studies as his or her major by formalizing a Film Faculty member as his or her advisor and then filling out a formal Declaration of Major form with the Registrar's Office.

 - To retain Film Studies major status, a student must achieve an average grade of B or higher in FILM 250, FILM 270, and FILM 271, at which point the student must declare an option within the Film Studies major (either Critical Studies or Film Production) and formally apply to the chosen option as follows.